Team3256/FRC_Video_Streaming/docs/install.md

     gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,width=640,height=480,framerate=30/1 ! videoconvert ! x264enc tune=zerolatency ! video/x-h264,profile=high ! mpegtsmux ! tcpserversink host=((INSERT YOUR IP ADDRESS HERE)) port=5000

+You may need to change the number next to video (video0, video1, video2) until you get the correct number for the camera.

 And on your PC, run:

     gst-launch-1.0 tcpclientsrc host=((INSERT YOUR IP ADDRESS HERE)) port=5000 ! decodebin ! autovideosink

-There will be some delay since it's are streaming over TCP, but it's good enough if you can see what your camera sees.
+There will be some delay since it's streaming over TCP, which is why we are using RTSP.